Governors

 I first became a governor at Richard Durning’s in 1994, almost 30 years ago now, when my eldest daughter started school here.
 I was working full time for HM Customs and Excise (later HMRC) so was unable to help in school with listening to children read etc. but thought this was a good way to contribute.
 I was originally a Local Authority appointed governor but have since become a Foundation governor as I am also Chair of the Trustees of the Richard Durning’s Charity.
 The role of a governor has changed considerably in the last 30 years but I still really love being involved in helping the school develop and seeing the children grow in every way, from tiny Ducklings or Reception children to confident Year 6 leavers.
 My interests outside school no longer include paid work but I enjoy looking after my grandchildren when needed, walking, and being part of two book groups.
 If you are interested in becoming a governor I can recommend it!

-Catherine Hodgson - Head Teacher
+Rebecca Whitfield - Head Teacher

-Term of Office Ends: Governor since 2005, continues whilst employed as Head
+Term of Office Ends: Governor since Jan 2025, continues whilst employed as Head

 Interest Affecting School - None